 The town really comes to life on a night when its reputation for having great fish restaurants proves a draw to locals and holiday makers.
 At the end of July the town's fish festival is always a treat.

 There is a promenade running along by the coast and in the summer the promenade and the rocks of the beach are popular with holiday makers.
 There is no sand but there are various beach bars with decks and sunbeds and stairs going down to the sea.
 These offer a more comfortable sunbathing experience than a towel on the black volcanic rocks!

 Boat trips are popular and from the sea you can admire views of Aci-Trezza with Mount Etna as a backdrop.

-A nature reserve has been formed around the Islands of the Cyclops and the seas here are packed with fish and marine life and snorkeling and diving are very popular activities with visitors to Aci-Trezza.
+The Isola di Lachea is the largest of the rocks in the sea and along with the other faragliona became a nature reserve, the Isola Lachea e Faraglioni dei Ciclopi Nature Reserve, at the end of the 19th century.
+Because of this the seas here are packed with fish and marine life and snorkeling and diving are very popular activities with visitors to Aci-Trezza.

 The central square of Aci-Castello is attractive and another draw for tourists visiting the area.
 Be sure also to visit the botanical gardens with their many cacti growing here.

 You can find more local travel ideas in the guide.